ahmrabaee/weather_app/lovable_prompt.md

 ### Map Component

-**Simple Palestine Outline Map:**
-- Use SVG format
+**CRITICAL: Use the Provided Palestine Map Image**

+You MUST use the uploaded map image located at `public/images/final-map.png` for the Palestine map component.

+**Implementation Requirements:**
+- Display the map image from `public/images/final-map.png` as the base map
-- Clickable regions (each governorate)
+- Allow clickable/interactive regions (each governorate) if possible using image maps or SVG overlays
-- Highlight affected areas based on alert data
+- Highlight affected areas by overlaying colored semi-transparent layers that match the alert level
-- Color coding to match alert level
+- Apply color coding to match alert level (Yellow #FFC107, Orange #FF9800, Red #DC2626)
-- Responsive scaling
-- Fallback to static image if needed
+- Ensure responsive scaling (the map should scale down on mobile devices)
+- The map should appear in:
+  - Page 3 (Create/Edit Alert): Map Preview showing selected affected areas
+  - Page 7 (Public Alert View): Interactive map showing which regions are affected
+  - Optionally in other pages where geographic visualization is helpful

+**Fallback:**
+- If the uploaded image is not available, use a simple SVG placeholder outline of Palestine

 ---